paulpogoda/OSINT-Tools-Israel/README.md

 ## Maps
 - [Tabu (Land Registry Extract)](https://www.gov.il/en/service/land_registration_extract) - only searchable by plot/parcel number, which means you may need to [convert an address to plot/parcel](https://www.gov.il/apps/mapi/parcel_address/parcel_address.html) (Hebrew only).
 Land registry extract requires payment.
 Provides the names and national ID of the owners of buildings/parcels, as well as information about liens.
 - [Simplex3D](https://simplex3d.co.il/?en) - Hi-res satellite photos; 3D imagery of buildings
+- [Israel-Gaza Conflict Map](https://www.info-res.org/israel-gaza-war/maps/israel-gaza-conflict-map/) - The Israel-Gaza Conflict Map is a map of incidents documented by CIR covering the Occupied Palestinian Territories (the Gaza Strip, the West Bank, and East Jerusalem), Israel, and Lebanon since 7 October 2023.
+Incidents have been visually verified using videos and photos uploaded from the ground, as well as satellite imagery, to identify when the incident happened (date) and where it happened (location).
+Each piece of data has been analised for authenticity by CIR Investigators.

 ## Vehicles
 - [Lien registry](https://www.gov.il/he/service/pawn_perusal) - useful for mapping vehicles to their owners (if the vehicle was purchased using a loan, creating a lien).
 Requires payment.
 Hebrew only.